-A few years ago saying that a chatbot was able to help you choose the right clothes according to the weather, organize the ideal itinerary for your next vacation or make a reservation at a restaurant for your birthday made us think of a science fiction movie.
+A few years ago saying that chatbots were going to help us choose the right clothes according to the weather, organize the ideal itinerary for your next vacation or make a reservation at a restaurant for your birthday made us think of a science fiction movie.
 Today this is a reality! 🤖🖐🏼

 Personal assistants based on artificial intelligence are here to stay, so they were the protagonists of the first AllWomen Academy workshop!
 In this post we will tell you more about the two intense sessions of Chatbots & AI for Marketing, Communication and Customer Success, a course led by women and for women.